Can Vinegar Safely Sanitize Your RV Water Tank?

 12. Don’t forget to run the solution through your ice maker, instant hot, or the drinking water dispenser in the fridge door.

-13. Once you have run the hot solution through every hot and cold line to every fixture you can disconnect the garden hose and let the solution sit overnight.
+13. Once you have run the hot solution through every hot and cold line to every fixture, you can disconnect the garden hose and let the solution sit overnight.

-15. Hook up to a fresh water supply and run fresh water through both the hot and cold sides of all of your fixtures until the vinegar smell is gone.
+15. Hook up to a freshwater supply and run fresh water through both the hot and cold sides of all of your fixtures until the vinegar smell is gone.

-Now your entire fresh water system is sanitized and ready for use!
+Now, your entire freshwater system is sanitized and ready for use!

-How Often Should I Sanitize?
+How Often Should I Sanitize My RV Water Tank and System?

 • If you notice a stale odor when using your water

-• If your RV been sitting for two weeks or more and the RV water system has not been used
+• If your RV has been sitting for two weeks or more and the RV water system has not been used

-• If you have been informed that there is a boil water advisory it is definitely time to sanitize the entire water system.
+• If you have been informed that there is a boil water advisory, it is definitely time to sanitize the entire water system.

 RELATED READING: For more info about RVs check out our article The Pros and Cons of Owning an RV.